 Fluid intelligence testing is often used in educational settings to identify students’ cognitive strengths and weaknesses, in employment assessments to gauge problem-solving skills, and in research to study cognitive development in specific populations.
 Some people pursue fluid intelligence testing for their own knowledge and to discover how to capitalize on strengths and improve weaknesses.
 We can help in all of these cases.

 It’s important to note that while fluid intelligence is an essential aspect of cognitive ability, it’s not the only factor.
-A comprehensive understanding of an individual’s intelligence may involve assessing other aspects, such as crystallized intelligence and emotional intelligence.
-We also do fluid intelligence testing as part of larger batteries covering everything.
+A comprehensive understanding through a fluid reasoning test battery may involve assessing other aspects, such as crystallized intelligence and emotional intelligence.
+We also do these evaluations as part of larger batteries covering everything.

 Our Fluid Intelligence Testing Services

 We offer fluid intelligence testing both in person and virtually.
-For employers, we may be able to come to your site to conduct fluid intelligence testing for a group.
-In our work, we also provide fluid intelligence tests with athletic performance tests and vocational testing.
+For employers, we may be able to come to your site to conduct asessments for a group.
+In our work, we also provide fluid intelligence tests with creativity assessments, athletic performance tests and vocational testing.

 Contact us anytime to discuss how fluid intelligence testing could help you.